Bergevin's Depth Players Can't Make up for Canadiens Weaknesses

 Where’s the Habs Star Power?

 Goaltender Carey Price, Bergevin’s largest investment, did not play like a goalie who will earn $84 million over the next eight years.
 While the team in front of him recorded 56 shots on goal, the highest single-game total since Feb 24, 1990, against the Pittsburgh Penguins (61), Price faced only 24 shots and surrendered five goals.
-His 0.791 goals-against average was the second lowest in his 31 appearances this season and the Canadiens are 5-13 in games where his GAA is under 0.92o.
+His 0.791 save percentage was the second lowest in his 31 appearances this season and the Canadiens are 5-13 in games where his SV% is under 0.92o.
 When Price isn’t on, the Habs rarely win.

 While Drouin and Max Pacioretty both scored against the Islanders, their performances this season have been underwhelming.
 Drouin, who was brought in to be the team’s top-line centreman, has scored 20 points in 38 games, and his play down the middle has already been criticized by the GM.